-The Armed Services Advice Project (ASAP) is part of the Scottish Citizens Advice Bureau Service and offers free, confidential, impartial information, advice and support on a wide range of subjects to the Armed Forces Community in Scotland.
+The Armed Services Advice Project (ASAP) is part of the Scottish Citizens Advice Bureau Service and offers free, confidential, impartial and practical information, advice and support on a wide range of subjects to the Armed Forces Community in Scotland.
 This community includes people who are serving, those who have served (whether regular or reserve), and their dependants and members of the Merchant Navy (and their dependants) who served in a commercial vessel in support of certain UK military operations.

 To get in touch you can: